RitulMohan/AIML_Chatbot/README.md

 2 tables named *chats* and *faculty* are used for persistent storage.

 The *chats* table stores the timestamp,userid, bot query and bot response in that order.
+Basic commands required to create/navigate through the db have been provided in a seperate file

 ## Setup